I want to help people in my community

 Help in the Pantry

-Arm In Arm’s pantries served over 19,000 families in 2015.
+Arm In Arm’s three pantries provided food for shoppers nearly 21,000 times in 2018.
 We welcome individuals and groups of up to 10 volunteers to join us in this work at our Trenton pantry locations.

-Pantry volunteers may act as personal shoppers, unload and shelve donations, package groceries for our home food delivery program, or deliver groceries to our homebound and elderly neighbors.
+Pantry volunteers may act as personal shoppers, unload and shelve donations, package groceries for our home delivery program, or deliver groceries to our mobility challenged and older neighbors.

 Work in the Garden

-Located on-site at our East Hanover Street location, the Arm In Arm garden helps supply fresh local produce to our pantry customers, while also serving as a green space in the city.
-We regularly need volunteers to help water and tend the garden during our growing season, May-October.
+Located on site at our East Hanover Street location, the Arm In Arm garden helps supply fresh local produce to our pantry customers, while also serving as a green space in the city.
+We regularly need volunteers to help water and tend the garden during our growing season, typically May through October.

-Food and personal care drives held throughout the year help Arm In Arm serve more people while adding to the diversity of items available to our customers.
+Food and personal care drives help Arm In Arm serve more people while adding variety for our customers.
 Please remember to check the expiration dates before donating your items.
-To organize a food or personal care drive, please contact Becca Jensen Compton.
+To organize a food, personal care, or household products drive, please email Shariq Marshall.
+To donate from your garden or farm share or to learn about activities in Arm In Arm’s vegetable garden, email us at firstname.lastname@example.org.
+Download suggestions for:

 Welcome Home Packages help families and individuals in our case management program move into a home and start on the path to long-term stability and self-sufficiency with supplies for cleaning, kitchen, bed, bath, and more.
-To arrange a welcome home project, please contact Elizabeth Wall.
+To arrange a welcome home basket project, please contact Vanessa Lagares.

 Community food drives, organized by our partner, Yes We CAN!
 Food Drives, take place throughout the year at local grocery stores and farmers markets.
-To learn more about these opportunities, please contact Becca Jensen Compton or Alison Politziner (Yes We CAN!).
+To learn more about these opportunities, please contact Shariq Marshall or Alison Politziner (Yes We CAN!).

 Mentor a Job Trainee